fsmosca/chess-artist/README.txt

    negative it is better for black.
 Example 1. e4 {+0.74} white is ahead by 0.74 of a pawn.

-H. Examples of annotated games, epd analysis, and engine epd test.
+H. Examples of annotated games, epd analysis, and engine epd test

-1. Game analysis with cerebellum book use.
+1. Game analysis with cerebellum book use

 a.
 Command line
 chess-artist -infile a.pgn -outfile out_a.pgn -eng Brainfish.exe -eval search -movetime 200 -movestart 6 -book cerebellum